 Not to be outdone, the bishop-princes got busy and further transformed Bamberg’s skyline.
 They built Altenburg Castle and swishy palaces like the Neue Residenz and Schloss Seehof.

 But Bamberg wasn’t all palaces and glamor.
-Like Nuremberg, it has a dark past.
 Like nearby Wurzburg, Bamberg was a center for witch hunts in Germany.
 And far worse than Wurzburg, the Bamberg witch trials resulted in over 300 executions.